T-PLAY/streamer-Procedural/README.md

 Streamer code using procedural data to share it through server hub.

-Able to check hub install (shared only, static only, UWP, x86, arm64) quickly from CI.
+Allow to check hub install (shared only, static only, UWP, x86, arm64) quickly from CI.

 ## Supported platforms
 * Linux